nualagr/the-lord-of-the-rings-game/README.md

 - when the player has successfully completed the game,
 - if the player runs out of time and the game is over.

-**Instructive subheading**  - located above the game board, this line succinctly explains the aim of the game to the user, "Find pairs of characters under the cards".
+**Instructional subheading**  - located above the game board, this line succinctly explains how to play the game, "Find pairs of characters under the cards".

 **Pairs Counter** - provides the user with a visual score of the number of pairs they have matched within a given round.